 Client - Sony Design Center

 Utilizing the versatile and stable Chumby OS software, we designed the Dash to be the most advanced bedside/countertop/desktop assistant ever.

 Encourage touch and interaction through form, i.e. make it friendly, though perhaps not as soft and friendly as the Chumby.
 Make the front easy to clean since it will spend time in kitchens.

 As a versatile little internet device for bedside and countertop, the Dash was a hit.
 It had a much larger screen than the smartphones of 2010 and tablets were only just coming on the scene.
 But its very versatility created the expectation of portability, which had to wait until Gen 2.

-Unfortunately, that put it in an uncomfortable position between traditional alarm clocks and the new crop of full featured tablets including the iPad.
-That's all fine.
-We got Justin Bieber to use one at CES.
+That put it in an uncomfortable limbo between traditional alarm clocks and the new crop of full featured tablets including the iPad.
+That's okay, we got Justin Bieber to use one at CES.
 For free.
-Just a bit ahead of its time, the Dash has now been thoughtfully rebooted as the Echo Show by Amazon.
+Just a bit ahead of its time as shown by the popularity of modern home assistants like the Echo Show by Amazon.